ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Hello Ballerina!
 ```

 You just started Ballerina, created a project, started a service, invoked the service you created, and received a response.
 Now, let's see how we can make this hello service a bit more interesting.
-Before that let's setup the editor.
+Before that, let's set up the editor.

 ## Set up the Editor